amandeepmittal/amanhimself.dev/src/content/blog/connecting-a-node-js-and-reactjs-example.md

 ---
-title: "How to Upload a File with Reactjs and Nodejs"
+title: 'How to Upload a File with Reactjs and Nodejs'
 author: Aman Mittal
 pubDatetime: 2018-06-23T03:42:51Z
 slug: connecting-a-node-js-and-reactjs-example